 Youth Diversion is those aged 16 and 17 years who are diverted from prosecution by the Crown Office and Procurator Fiscal Service (COPFS), for Children who are caught up in the adult justice system.
 This is where the offence does not demand a prosecution through court, and the COPFS can chose at "case marking" an option of diversion from prosecution, so that a meaningful intervention can be delivered to address the identified needs and risks for the individual.
-Reducing the likelihood of re-offending as well as not labelling these Children as convicted criminals and all the consequences this would have for them transitioning into adulthood.
+Reducing the likelihood of re-offending.
+It also avoids labelling these children as convicted criminals and the consequences this could have for them transitioning into adulthood.